fmichalzik/aiagent/README.md

 Building an LLM-powered command-line program capable of reading, updating, and running Python code using the Gemini API.
 Learn how LLMs and agentic coding tools work.

+#### !!!
+Remember, it is a toy version of something like Cursor/Zed's Agentic Mode, or Claude Code.
+Even their tools aren't perfectly secure, so be careful what you give it access to, and don't give this code away to anyone else to use.
+### !!!

 #### What Does the Agent Do?

 1. Accepts a coding task (e.g., "strings aren't splitting in my app, pweeze fix 🥺👉🏽👈🏽")